A general framework for inference on algorithm-agnostic variable importance: Introduction

 In this article, we seek to circumvent the limitations of model-based approaches to assessing intrinsic variable importance.
 We provide a unified nonparametric approach to formulate variable importance as a model-agnostic population parameter, that is, a summary of the true but unknown data-generating mechanism.
 The VIMs we consider are defined as a contrast between the predictiveness of the best possible prediction function based on all available features versus all features except those under consideration.
 We allow predictiveness to be defined arbitrarily as relevant and appropriate for the task at hand, as we illustrate in several examples.
 In this framework, once a measure of predictiveness has been selected, estimation of VIM values from data can be carried out similarly as for any other statistical parameter of interest.
 This task involves estimation of oracle prediction functions based on all the features or various subsets of features, and the use of machine learning algorithms is advantageous for maximizing prediction performance for this purpose.
 Because we consider variable importance as a summary of the data-generating mechanism rather than a property of any particular prediction algorithm, its definition and implementation does not hinge on the use of any particular prediction algorithm.
 This perspective contrasts with the model-based approach, where the probabilistic population-level mechanism that generates data and the algorithm that makes predictions based on data are usually entangled.

-In \citet{williamson2020a}, we focused on an application of the proposed framework to infer about a model-agnostic $R^2$-based variable importance, for which we described a nonparametric efficient estimator.
-We also presented the construction of valid confidence intervals and hypothesis tests for features with some importance but found it challenging to assess features with zero-importance.
-Here, we propose a unified theory to study general predictiveness measures and propose a valid strategy for hypothesis testing.
+In \citet{williamson2020a}, the authors focused on an application of the proposed framework to infer about a model-agnostic $R^2$-based variable importance, for which the authors described a nonparametric efficient estimator.
+The authors also presented the construction of valid confidence intervals and hypothesis tests for features with some importance but found it challenging to assess features with zero-importance.
+Here, we propose a general framework to study general predictiveness measures and propose a valid strategy for hypothesis testing.
 Our framework allows us to tackle cases involving complex predictiveness measures (e.g., defined in terms of counterfactual outcomes or involving missing data).
 It can be used to describe the importance of groups of variables as easily as individual variables.
 Our framework formally incorporates the use of machine learning tools to construct efficient estimators and perform valid statistical inference.
 We emphasize that the latter is especially important if high-impact decisions will be made on the basis of the resulting VIM estimates.